KateMcGuane/magkapares/README.md

 * Used a tutorial from JavaScript Academy on [YouTube](https://www.youtube.com/watch?v=xWdkt6KSirw.) as a guide for the Memory Card Game.
 Specifics include:
 -
 * Used a tutorial from dcode on [YouTube](https://www.youtube.com/watch?v=bznJPt4t_4s&ab_channel=dcode) as an additional guide for the Memory Card Game.
-* Used [How to Build a JavaScript Countdown Timer](https://webdesign.tutsplus.com/how-to-build-a-javascript-countdown-timer--cms-93144t) to help with timer.

 #### Media